-I have included a list of some of our current activities that will continue through 2023.
+I have included a list of some of our current activities.
 We hope to grow all of our programs – with your help.
 You can make a donation by clicking on our Donate and Join Us page.
 Your generosity is appreciated!

 Earth-house retreats: Days of contemplative, walking and writing centered around nature writing – most often poetry – from the rich diversity of the human community.
 We draw heavily on the work of Indigenous, African-American, and marginalized peoples and to them we add our own voices to the wild and colorful cosmos.

 Collaboration with landowners and conservation agencies in Iowa and Nebraska to develop strategies for self-sustaining native ecological communities, including the careful and measured use of prescribed fire, and mitigating human impacts.

 Backyard ecology: Helping homeowners plant and preserve native trees and create backyard nature centers that support birds and pollinators, and to eliminate pesticides, herbicides, fertilizer and other toxins and to reduce irrigation and emissions.

 Native tree preservation and regeneration: Our members collect seeds from wild populations for restoration projects and to supply our native nursery co-op.
 We focus on oaks and other rare and threatened species.
 We are currently germinating Loess Hills white oaks and a bur/white hybrid from southeast Nebraska, an extremely rare butternut ecotype from southwest Iowa, and sacred pre-settlement Pawnee bur oaks with our co-op partners.